 In cases that original revenue estimates are changed, costs or the completion stage is revised.
-These revisions may result in increases or decreases in estimated revenue or costs and are shown as income in the period in which the circumstances which make it necessary the revision notified by the administration.
+These revisions may result in increases or decreases in estimated revenue or costs and are shown in the Statement of Comprehensive Income of the period.
+Such cases, should they be revised, are disclosed by the Management.